 If you are the victim of a crime and do not want to pursue action within Montana Academy or the criminal justice system, you may still want to consider making a confidential report.
 With your permission, the CEO can file a report on the details of the incident without revealing your identity.
 The purpose of a confidential report is to comply with your wish to keep the matter confidential, while taking steps to ensure the future safety of yourself and others.
 With such information, Montana Academy can keep an accurate record of the number of incidents involving students, determine where there is a pattern of crime with regard to a particular location, method, or assailant, and alert the campus community to potential danger.
-Reports filed in this manner are counted and disclosed in the annual crimes statistics for the institution.
+Reports filed in this manner are counted and disclosed in the annual crime statistics for the institution.
+Montana Academy has an open-door policy which allows victims of crimes at any time, during academy hours, to walk-in and ask to speak with the CEO.